jojozhuang/jojozhuang.github.io/_posts/2016-04-16-bit-manipulation.md

 ```

 ### 4.3 Clear Bit
-Given a number and a specific position, set the bit at this position of the given number to zero.
+Given an integer and a specific position, set the bit at this position of the given number to zero.
 ```java
 int clearBit(int num, int i) {
     int mask = ~(1 << i); // if i = 4, (1 << i) => 00010000, mask = 11101111